Recipes Worth Repeating

 Romaine Salad with Vinaigrette Dressing

-Easy and delicious, this amazingly flavorful salad is made with a creamy Havarti cheese and crisp bacon and tossed in a rich vinaigrette dressing.
-It's got the perfect blend of sweet, savory, and crunchy goodness.
-You’ll love every bite of it!
+Looking for an easy and delicious romaine lettuce salad recipe?
+This tossed salad is a crowd pleaser and is made with creamy Havarti cheese and crisp bacon.
+Tossed in a rich vinaigrette dressing, this salad is a perfect blend of sweet, savory, and crunchy goodness.
+You’ll love every bite!

 Course: dinner, Lunch, Side Dish